-Spring weeks – also called insight weeks or insight days – offer undergraduates in their first or second year an opportunity to learn a little about what it would be like to work at an investment bank, typically over the course of one or two weeks.
-They're common in banking and are designed to give students an insight into the people, culture and possibilities at the employer.
+Spring weeks – also called insight weeks, insight programmes or insight days – offer undergraduates in their first year (or second year of a four-year course) an opportunity to learn a little about what it would be like to work at an investment bank, typically over one or two weeks.
+They are designed to give students an insight into the people, culture and possibilities at the employer.

 This type of work experience usually follows a structured programme including business presentations, case study workshops, mock interviews, work shadowing and networking opportunities.
 Employers may also focus their spring weeks to make the tasks reflect the qualities they look for in potential recruits.
 Through them, employers try to give students an idea of day-to-day life in investment banking, as well as developing the skills recruiters look for, such as teamwork, leadership, organisation and communication.

 They differ from a standard internship in that they're far shorter, usually lasting one or two weeks.
 They can also act as a pipeline for future talent; in fact, impressing employers on a spring week could secure you fast-track access to a full internship.
 Some employers also run interview and application workshops in their spring weeks, which are designed to help you secure a longer internship later on.

 Applications for spring weeks in 2021 have now closed; it is unclear whether they are able to take place this year due to social distancing restrictions and government advice to work from home.
 If they do not go ahead in person, they may be run virtually.
 Spring weeks in 2022 will likely go ahead as normal, with applications opening in the autumn, so use the advice in this article to help you start preparing.

 How to make the most of spring weeks